 If it doesn’t leave you with a great feeling after scrolling, it’s not worth clouding your mental space or spending your mental energy on.
 If it confuses you, makes you feel like you’re not doing enough, reminds you of an older, less-wise version of yourself – break up with them!

-Move things around in your kitchen
+TIP 2. move things around in your kitchen.

 Research (and my clients’ success stories) shows that putting trigger foods far out of reach, works!
 What is at eye level in your fridge?
 What’s within arms reach in your pantry?
 Move the food that you don’t want to eat out of reach.
 Go one step further and put food that you do want eat more often in your immediate line of sight in the pantry, fridge and countertop.

-Spend less time with unsupportive people
+TIP 3. spend less time with unsupportive people.

 Misery loves company.
 If you’re making positive changes to your life, you might hear some quacking from people who are not.
-Think about who you spend the majority of your time with: coworkers, family members, neighbors, partner.
+Think about who you spend the majority of your time with: coworkers, family members, neighbors, your partner.
 Do you need to have the hard conversations with them or do you simply need to spend less time with them?

 This might not feel like it belongs here, but I’ve found that my most successful clients are the ones who understand that bodies don’t change to fit clothes – clothes change to fit bodies.
 It’s part of your environment and it effects your mindset.
 Adjusting your pants to tuck your belly behind the waistband when you sit or wearing two sports bras to flatten some back fat into your tank top – it ain’t fun.
 It’s distracting and prevents me from exuding confidence in what I say or do.